asamirsherif/fleet-management-system/README.md

 ## Acknowledgments

-This project was created as part of a tutorial on Laravel 10.
+This project was created as part of a task on Laravel 10.
 Special thanks to the Laravel community for their excellent documentation and support.